Norpace Side Effects

 - enlargement of breasts in men

 - fast heartbeat

-- hunger (excessive)
+- increased hunger

 - unsteady walk

 Some side effects of disopyramide may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.